-Lawrence C. Gottlieb is the former Chair of the Bankruptcy & Restructuring practice and a partner in the group.
+Lawrence C. Gottlieb is the former Chair of the Corporate Restructuring & Bankruptcy practice and a partner in the group.
 He joined Kronish Lieb Weiner & Hellman LLP in 1998, which was merged into Cooley Godward Kronish LLP in 2006.
 He is resident in the New York office.

 Mr. Gottlieb, who was recognized by Law 360 as a "Most Admired Attorney" for bankruptcy in 2010, is regularly listed in Best Lawyers in America and Super Lawyers and was named by Turnarounds and Workouts as one of the twelve top bankruptcy lawyers in the country.
 In August, 2005, The Deal's Bankruptcy Insider declared Mr. Gottlieb the top unsecured creditors lawyer.

 Mr. Gottlieb practices in the field of creditors' rights, bankruptcy and workouts.
 He has represented debtors and committees in Chapter 11 reorganizations and out of court workouts in over 40 states, as well as parties in Canadian insolvencies.
 He has handled matters involving a broad array of businesses, including retail apparel, luggage, software, furniture, sporting goods, telecom, tools, drug, construction, food industry and giftware.

 He led the representation of Crabtree & Evelyn in one of the only instances of a retail company emerging from Chapter 11 in 2010.
 The case was named the "Chapter 11 Reorganization of the Year" by the Turnaround Atlas Awards.

 Recent matters handled by Mr. Gottlieb include the representation of: